Daniel Masias Obituary - Colorado Springs, CO | The Gazette

 May 8, 2020

-On 8 May 2020, Daniel Pia Masias, passed away peacefully at Briarwood Nursing Home in Denver, Colorado.
+On 8 May 2020, Daniel Piña Masias, passed away peacefully at Briarwood Nursing Home in Denver, Colorado.
 Daniel lived 92 glorious years of life.

 Daniel was born in Rocky Ford, Colorado on 1 April 1928 to parents Gonzalo and Jacoba Masias who were from Aguascalientes, Mexico.
 Daniel is preceded in death by siblings: Eliseo, Barbara, George, Jesus, Raymond and Lydia.
 Daniel's living siblings are brothers: Arthur and David of Pueblo, Colorado.